Migrations are major projects that impact every facet of a business, from marketing to management to the tech team and external suppliers.

 3. START TESTING

-The most important part of a site migration is the critical moving parts.
+The most important part of a site migration are the critical moving parts.
 These include processes like successful funds transacting, correct product feeds, accounting platform integration, stock management and order dispatch.

 These core pieces of functionality are ‘showstoppers’.
 A major fail with any one of these will delay your deployment, so it’s best to get your development environment set up early and start with the framework and functionality.